Christian symbols

 (more...)

-Lambs are born in spring, so it's not surprising that for pagans, lambs symbolised fertility and renewal.
-Their innocence and gentleness made them suitable offerings to deities of agriculture (Demeter, Ceres) and love (Aphrodite).
-This to ensure favourable harvest and fertility.
+Lambs are born in spring, so it is not surprising that, for pagans, they symbolised fertility and renewal.
+Their innocence and gentleness made them suitable offerings to deities of agriculture, such as Demeter and Ceres, and to goddesses of love, such as Aphrodite.
+These offerings were intended to ensure favourable harvests and fertility.

 In contrast, ancient Israelites sacrificed lambs to the one God (Yahweh) as a ritual sign of repentance for sin, so that they might be restored to their covenant relationship with Him.

-In a much further contrast, Christians refer to John the Baptist calling Jesus “the Lamb of God” (John 1:29).
+And, in contrast to the ancient Israelites, Christians refer to John the Baptist calling Jesus 'the Lamb of God' (John 1:29).
 Jesus was the ultimate sacrificial offering, taking away the sins of humanity through His death.
 That completely replaced the old sacrificial rites.

-Agnus Dei is Latin from the Greek Ἀμνὸς τοῦ Θεοῦ, meaning "Lamb of God".
-Notice the lamb in the symbol is not limp from being slaughtered; rather it has a sprightly pose, representing the risen Christ triumphant over death.
+Agnus Dei is Latin from the Greek Ἀμνὸς τοῦ Θεοῦ, meaning 'Lamb of God'.
+Notice that the slaughtered lamb in the symbol is not a limp carcass; rather, it has a sprightly pose, representing the risen Christ triumphant over death.
 It’s a vivid way to declare not only sacrifice, but also victory.

 (more...)